Adrian Beltre got a chance to atone for his baserunning mistake. Jarrod Dyson and Mike Aviles, whose blunders were much more humiliating, did not.

 "He bent his front knee.
-He definitely did," Aviles said.
+He definitely did," said Aviles.
 "He had a balk move and it went unnoticed and he picked two guys off.
 His left knee broke forward.
 His left knee bent.
 Once your left knee bends, you've got to go to the plate."

-Rangers manager Ron Washington scoffed at the notion.
+A balk move?
+Washington scoffed at the idea.

 "There's pitchers in the league who are doing that.
 The umpire never called a balk," he said.
 "So I don't know anything about Neftali having a balk move.
 Of course there's other guys in the league doing that.
 The umpire didn't call it a balk.
 That's all I've got to say about it."